 ut= α0+α0+α2Bt-2+α2Bt (4)

-And finally, the total revenue generated from the dive tourism industry in archetypes 2 and 3 is calculated using the following relationship:
+And finally, the total revenue generated from the dive tourism industry in archetypes 2 and 3 is calculated using the following relationship.
+By including this relationship in the profit functions for archetypes 2 and 3, profits just generated by harvesting fish out of the water, but also are generated when fish are left in the water.
+This changes the dynamic for determining optimal catch levels and enforcement effort.

 Rt= Dtut (5)